hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-08-24-gitlab-ci-variables-from-parameter-store.md

     - aws ssm get-parameter --name "s3-bucket"
 ```

-What happens here?
-We use `id_tokens` parameter to fetch `AWS_TOKEN` using
+What's happening here?
+We are using the `id_tokens` parameter to retrieve the
-previously created audience in AWS IAM.
+`AWS_TOKEN` using the previously established audience in AWS IAM.

-First, we install `awscli` tool to be able to query AWS Parameter Store.
-Then
+To begin, we install the `awscli` tool to enable querying the AWS Parameter
-we try to assume role (which has been created in step #1) using `AWS_TOKEN`
+Store.
+Next, we attempt to assume the role (created in step #1) using the
-and write response data to identity file for later.
-We dissect necessary
+`AWS_TOKEN` and save the response data to an identity file for later use.
-parameters from identity file (access key, secret access key and session token)
+Subsequently, we extract the necessary parameters from the identity file
+(access key, secret access key, and session token) using the `jq` tool.
+These
-with the help of `jq` and use them as environment variables.
-Having all the
+parameters are then utilized as environment variables.

+With all the essential prerequisites in place, we proceed to query the
-necessary prerequisites, we finally query Parameter Store for `s3-bucket`
+Parameter Store for the `s3-bucket` secret.
+Voilà!
-secret.
-Voila!

-This script can even be wrapped in the bash function to query multiple
+This script can even be encapsulated within a Bash function to enable querying
-parameters during one pipeline:
+multiple parameters within a single pipeline:

 ```yaml
 test: